Famous in Nashik That Will Surprise You 2025

 Kumbh Mela

 Devotees from all over the world visit the city to take a holy dip in the sacred Godavari River, which is believed to cleanse sins and bestow spiritual liberation.
+The festival is not only a spiritual event but also a vibrant cultural fair, with bustling markets, devotional music, and mass feeding of pilgrims.

 Upcoming Kumbh Mela Details: